jamsocket/y-sweet/README.md

 The Y-Sweet server can be used by any Yjs app, or you can use our opinionated stack to integrate Yjs and Y-Sweet into a Next.js app.

+- `create-y-sweet-app`, a command line tool to quickly create a Y-Sweet app.
 - `@y-sweet/sdk`, a TypeScript library for interacting with `y-sweet-server` from your application backend.
 - `@y-sweet/client`, a TypeScript library for syncing documents from a client to a Y-Sweet server.
 - `@y-sweet/react`, a library of React hooks for connecting to a Y-Sweet server and manipulating Yjs docs.